 The forecasts are borne out by the commercial security sector at Intersec, the region’s leading trade fair for security, safety and fire protection, which will run at the Dubai World Trade Centre (DWTC) from 19-21 January.

-Danish exhibitor Milestone Systems, which provides open platform video management software (VMS) technology that helps ensure safety, protect assets and increases business efficiency says the future of commercial security will be dominated by intelligent, AI-driven solutions.
+Danish exhibitor Milestone Systems, which provides open platform video management software (VMS) technology that helps ensure safety, protects assets, and increases business efficiency says the future of commercial security will be dominated by intelligent, AI-driven solutions.

 “AI is a real gamechanger”, said Amine Sadi, regional sales manager, Middle East and Africa, Milestone Systems.
-“AI systems can analyse massive amounts of data, which is beneficial for reviewing hours of surveillance footage.
+“AI systems can analyze massive amounts of data, which is beneficial for reviewing hours of surveillance footage.
 By learning how objects move and what they look like, the AI applications can rank the data and make decisions based on it.
-Machine learning and artificial intelligence assist by analysing data that has not been organised or labelled in advance, finding discernible patterns and helping to search for unknown output to solve problems.”
+Machine learning and artificial intelligence assist by analyzing data that has not been organized or labeled in advance, finding discernible patterns and helping to search for unknown output to solve problems.”

-Sadi said the global video management industry is witnessing unparalleled innovation by creating new opportunities for the use of technology to protect people and assets, helping to optimise business and the way people live and work.
+Sadi said the global video management industry is witnessing unparalleled innovation by creating new opportunities for the use of technology to protect people and assets, helping to optimize the business and the way people live and work.